mderakh3/RegSCOUT/README.md

 # Immune Cell Subtypes Specific Variants-to-Genes Mapping in IBD

 Table of Contents
-- Step 1: Preparing Fine-mapping Output
+1. Preparing Fine-mapping Output
-- Step 2: Finding SNPs that Impact Binding of TFs
+2. Finding SNPs that Impact Binding of TFs
-- Step 3: Finding Effect-SNPs that Fall Within Peaks in snATAC-seq
+3. Finding Effect-SNPs that Fall Within Peaks in snATAC-seq
-- Step 4: Verifying the Physical Proximity of Co-accessible Pairs of Peaks
+4. Verifying the Physical Proximity of Co-accessible Pairs of Peaks
-- Step 5: eQTL for Peak-overlapping SNPs
+5. eQTL for Peak-overlapping SNPs
-- Step 6: Adding ChromHMM Annotation Labels
+6. Adding ChromHMM Annotation Labels
-- Step 7: Integration of All Data
+7. Integration of All Data
-- Step 8: Prioritizing Maps
+8. Prioritizing Maps
-- Step 9: Cell Subtype Specific Network Analysis
+9. Cell Subtype Specific Network Analysis
-- Step 10: Pathway and Disease Enrichment Analysis Using EnrichR
+10. Pathway and Disease Enrichment Analysis Using EnrichR
-- Step 11: Postprocessing
+11. Postprocessing
-- Abbreviations
+12. Abbreviations

 Step 1: Preparing Fine-mapping Output